SalK91/convex_optimization/docs/17_kkt.md

 Visually: the contour of $f$ is “tangent” to the feasible region.
 The Lagrange multipliers encode the direction and strength of that tangency.

----

-## 7.6 Constraint qualifications (brief note)
+## 8.6 Constraint qualifications

-To guarantee that KKT multipliers exist and KKT conditions apply cleanly, we usually need a mild regularity condition called a **constraint qualification**.
-The most common is **Slater’s condition** for convex problems:
+To guarantee that KKT multipliers exist and KKT conditions apply cleanly, we usually need a mild regularity condition called a constraint qualification.
+The most common is Slater’s condition for convex problems:

 > If the problem is convex and there exists a strictly feasible point $\tilde{x}$ such that
 > $g_i(\tilde{x}) < 0$ for all $i$ and $h_j(\tilde{x}) = 0$ for all $j$,
 > then strong duality holds and KKT conditions are necessary and sufficient (Boyd and Vandenberghe, 2004).

----

-## 7.7 Summary

-- Gradient descent solves unconstrained convex problems.
-- Lagrange multipliers extend optimality to equality constraints.
-- KKT generalises this to inequality constraints.
-- In convex optimisation, KKT is not just necessary, it is sufficient.
-- Slater’s condition guarantees everything behaves nicely.

-In the next chapter, we go deeper: duality.
-The dual problem gives us lower bounds, certificates of optimality, and interpretation of multipliers as “prices”.